ant1fact/jalapino-api/README.md

 }
 ```

----

 ### GET /restaurants

 ℹ️ Return a list of all restaurant objects paginated.
-The default number of items per page is 10.<br>
+The default number of items per page is 10<br>
-⚠️ If the ?page query parameter is beyond the number of available pages, a 404 error will be returned.
+⚠️ If the ?page query parameter is beyond the number of available pages, a 404 error will be returned

 ```bash
 # Sample request